kilpatrickaudio/CARBON/README.md

 ## Reporting bugs

 Please open an issue for each reproducible bug.
-Sorry but we are no longer accepting new feature requests.
-If there is something you want or need to have please fork the project and have a go at it yourself.
 Interesting and easily integrated pull requests will be considered for official releases.
+Feature requests should be added but please be prepared to wait a bit as we prioritize bug fixes.

 __IMPORTANT: Do not place multiple feature / bug requests in the same issue!__